pustotnik/zenmake/docs/buildconf-taskparams.rst

 """""""""""""""""""""
     One or more names of existing shared libraries as dependencies, without prefix or extension.
 Usually it's used to set system libraries.

+    If you use this parameter to specify non-system shared libraries for some task you may need to specify the same libraries for all other tasks which depends on the current task.
+For example, you set library 'mylib' to the task A but the task B has parameter ``use`` with 'A', then it's recommended to add 'mylib' to the parameter ``libs`` of the task B. Otherwise you can get link error ``... undefined reference to ...`` or something like that.
+    Some other ways to solve this problem includes using environment variable ``LD_LIBRARY_PATH`` or changing of /etc/ld.so.conf file.
+But last way usually is not recommended.

     Example: